 Canoes and Kayaks are available for hire from Salhouse Broad, for just an hour up to 24 hours.
 Equipment provided includes buoyancy aids, map and dry bag.
 The broad is ideal for your first time out in a canoe as it’s off the main river and has the old Wherry Cut for you to explore.
 More information is available from the countryside rangers on 07795 145475.
 Opening hours: 9.30am –

 The bank rising up from the broad is a natural play area for children.
-There are areas of sand, trees to climb and wooded areas, ideal for a game of ‘hide and seek’ all within view of your moorings.
+Here you will find The Hungry Otter, serving teas, coffees, ice creams, homemade sausage rolls and more.
+The top of the hill is also home to a new play area for children to let off some steam and new for 2023 a dark skies viewing platform to lay back and enjoy the night sky.
 A path runs along the top of the hill, to the right is the bluebell wood and to the left the path leads through a blackthorn thicket and down to the main path.

 The Wherry Cut on Salhouse Broad